The

 Coun Pinder said: “It was a shot in the dark – we didn’t know how popular it would be – but it was a great success.”

-Still locally, History Extra places the Brontë Parsonage Museum among the 'undiscovered museums 2013'.
+History Extra places the Brontë Parsonage Museum among the 'undiscovered museums 2013'.

 Haworth Parsonage, once home to Yorkshire's famous Brontë sisters, is now a top UK tourist attraction.
 Newly refurbished for 2013 with an exciting £60,000 decorative scheme, the Museum has never offered a more powerful experience of the famous authors of Jane Eyre (Charlotte), Wuthering Heights (Emily) and The Tenant of Wildfell Hall (Anne).

-The Daily Mail mentions Broughton Hall in Yorkshire.
+Daily Mail mentions Broughton Hall in Yorkshire.

 I'm also chuffed to learn that Wuthering Heights, starring Ralph Fiennes, was filmed here, conjuring all kinds of Heathcliff fantasies during our stay in the sublime Yorkshire Dales.
 (Sara Lawrence)

-The Irish Examiner reviews the film Kelly + Victor:
+Irish Examiner reviews the film

 Like an urban Wuthering Heights but with Kelly as Heathcliff, the film is quite frank in its portrayal of sexual dynamics between the titular characters, and Evans is encouraged by audiences’ reactions to these scenes.
 (Don O’Mahony)

-BBC iPlayer offers the chance to listen to The Night Visiting presented by folk musician Tim van Eyken where
+The Night Visiting presented by folk musician Tim van Eyken where

 Tim considers, too, how the night visiting is a trope in our literature.
 Isn't the balcony scene in 'Romeo and Juliet' a night visit?
-What of Cathy in 'Wuthering Heights'
+What of Cathy in 'Wuthering Heights'?

-And speaking of musicians, The Independent discusses where Andrew Lloyd Webber should go next musically speaking.
+The Independent discusses where Andrew Lloyd Webber should go next musically speaking.
 We found it hilarious:

 Silas Lowering.
 Grim but evocative musical set in 19th-century Yorkshire, as recorded in the diaries of local GP Silas.
 His most famous patients were the Brontë family at Haworth Parsonage, where Dr Lowering was often called to attend the sisters’ fainting fits and their brother Branwell’s alcoholic ravings.
 At the climax Emily is found to have Asperger’s, as well as early-onset TB.
 Songs include “My Resistance is Low,” and the sparkling “Coughing in My Coffin.”
 (John Walsh)

-This is how a columnist from the Times of Malta pictures book clubs.
+This is how a columnist from the

 First, you have the ringleader – a middle-aged man who read English at university and who exerts his authority by occasionally blurting out, “I don’t agree with you.
 Wuthering Heights is a post-structuralist exercise in untangling the terministic screens of modern discourse.”
 His sidekick (usually his poor wife) will agree – but deep down, what she is really thinking is how gorgeous Alec d’Urberville's hair is.
 (Stanley Borg)

-And a columnist from the News & Record shares a high school anecdote.
+News & Record shares a high school anecdote.

 It was history class.
 Her history teacher was reading from the textbook, and she was reading the novel, “Jane Eyre.”
 She had slipped it under the desk, and she turned to her classmate, a black teenager, and whispered, “Aren’t you bored?”